If you’re a woman who is organically prone to squirting during sex, can you stop yourself from doing it?

 I squirt (practically) every time I have sex, regardless of the sexual position I’m in.
 Sometimes even before orgasming, I gush just from being turned on.
 I also find the amount of fluid I squirt, is directly proportionate to both how relaxed, and how horny I am.

-The only way for me to stop myself ejaculating is to also stop myself from experiencing sexual pleasure.
-And quite frankly, that’s just fucking pointless.
+The only way for me to stop myself ejaculating is to also stop myself from releasing and having an orgasm.
+As you can understand I’m not willing to do this, as having sex and not experiencing sexual pleasure is just fucking pointless.

-I wasn’t always the consistent squirter I am today.
-Squirting has featured in my sex life for many years, yet prior to being with my awesome current lover, I’d only ever dribbled a relatively small amount of liquid.
-I’d leave a small wet patch in the bed, but it wasn’t enough to worry about having to manage it.
+Squirting has featured in my sex life for many years, yet prior to being with my awesome lover, I’d only ever dribbled a relatively small amount of liquid.
+Leaving only a small wet patch in the bed, meant never really worrying enough about having to manage the fluid I’d released.

-Then when my partner and I started having sex, this escalated to me jetting out what seemed like buckets of fluid virtually overnight.
-I don’t exactly know what’s responsible for this, but I put it down to the level of intimacy and sexual connection we have.
+Then when my current lover and I started having sex, this escalated to me jetting out what seemed like buckets of fluid virtually overnight.
+I don’t exactly know what’s responsible for this, I feel it’s most likely a result of the strength of intimacy and sexual connection we have.

 Sometimes, It’s Just Plain Inconvenient

 I’m talking about the times when I’m not in own environment or on holidays, and want to spontaneously have sex but am not prepared with the trusty plastic bag and towel combo.
-It’s these times when I’d like to be able to come without having to worry about the ejaculate staining my clothes, the bed sheets or anything else.
+It’s these times when I’d like to be able to cum without dealing with ejaculate on my clothes, the bed sheets or the surface I’m having sex on.

 To save our friend’s freshly made bed and 300 count sheets, we ended up having sex on the floor despite it being the middle of winter.
 I also sacrificed my fleece jumper to save the carpet underneath us from sponging up my gushes.